-Sales in our other specialty converting businesses increased 2% in 2006 compared to the first quarter of 2005, due to core unit volume growth and a positive impact of pricing and product mix, partially offset by the impact of foreign currency translation.
-The negative impact of foreign currency translation on the change in sales was approximately \$3 million in 2006.
-Organic sales growth was approximately 5%.
+Sales in our other specialty converting businesses increased 5% in the first six months of 2006 compared to the first six months of 2005, due to core unit volume growth and a positive impact of pricing and product mix, partially offset by the negative impact of foreign currency translation (approximately \$3 million) and a product line divestiture (approximately \$2 million).
+Organic sales growth was approximately 7%.

-Operating income for these businesses increased \$1 million or 30% reflecting sales growth and cost savings from restructuring and productivity improvement initiatives, partially offset by higher energy-related costs and stock-based compensation costs recorded in the first quarter of 2006.
+Operating income for these businesses increased 33% reflecting sales growth and cost savings from restructuring and productivity improvement initiatives, partially offset by stock-based compensation costs recorded in the first six months of 2006.